 In this video we are going to look at both SUM and SUMX in DAX.
 We will use Power Pivot in our example, but this works just the same in Microsoft Power BI.
 You might already know these functions, but just know that they work.
 If you really want to master DAX and understand how it works, I would suggest that you have a look at the video anyway as you may learn how these functions work.

-So what we have is, we have a sales table.
-We've got the date, invoice number, customer ID, product ID.
-We have quantity and we have sales.
+So what we have a sales table.
+This table includes columns for the date, invoice number, customer ID, product ID, quantity and we have sales.

-We also have a product table and it contains a product ID, a category, name, a colour, supplier ID, the cost price and also a sales price.
+We also have a product table and it contains a column for product ID, a category, name, a color, supplier ID, the cost price and also a sales price.

 What we want to do is, we want to be able to calculate the total of the sales (or the sum of the sales).
 We're going to look at doing this in a number of different ways.

 First we're going to look at the normal SUM function then we're going to look the SUMX function.
 After this we're going to talk about the differences between the two functions and when you should use each one of them.